More Than 100 Years of Women in the Corps

-The year 2018 marks the centennial of women in the Corps.
+The year 2018 marked the centennial of women in the Corps.
 Let's celebrate the fewer and the prouder by learning about women in Marine Corps History.

 Marine Corps photos by Sgt.
 John Martinez, Lance Cpl.
 Olivia G. Ortiz, and Sgt.
 Tyler Main.